 - Please cast on and knit the ribbing for your hat *BEFORE* coming to class so you can jump right into learning the technique.
 Use your darker color and circular needles to cast on 100 stitches.
 Knit 1.5″ of k2, p2 ribbing.
 If this ribbing is too large or small for the intended head, frog and cast on again, increasing or decreasing the number of stitches by a multiple of 4.
 Do not bind off.

-Students will receive the pattern and Zoom link for this class upon registration.
+Students will receive the pattern and location address upon registration.